Academic Scheduling: FAQs

 Once initial room assignments are released, the Scheduling Office will never take a room away from a section unless:

-- A section has ‘0’ enrollment a week before the first day of class.
-In this case, the Scheduling Office will email the coordinator to ask if the section will still be offered or if the room may be given to someone else.
+• A section has ‘0’ enrollment after the last day to add.
+In this case, the Scheduling Office will cancel the section to make the room available.

-- A section is hidden on Patriot Web before registration.
+• A section is hidden on Patriot Web before registration.
 Departments will often create ‘shadow’ sections which they intend to open only if their open sections overfill.
-If we receive a class request at a time when a ‘shadow’ section is scheduled, the Scheduling Office will email the coordinator to ask if they still intend to offer that section or if the room may be given to someone else.
+If we receive a class request at a time when a ‘shadow’ section is scheduled, the Scheduling Office will cancel a section that is not open for registration.

 Classrooms assignments, however, are subject to change.
-Instructors are always advised to consult Patriot Web the day before their first day of class to confirm their teaching location.
+Instructors are always advised to consult Patriot Web the day of their first class to confirm their teaching location.
 The room assignment listed on Patriot Web reflects where the class should be meeting.

 The class schedule is constantly in flux up until the last day to add for a semester.
 As classes are cancelled or as enrollment grows beyond the capacity of the initially-assigned room, room assignments often switch.